 Group support helps reduce depression, anxiety and isolation – emotions which may rival smoking as risk factors for developing heart disease.
 In addition, group members learn effective coping strategies and techniques for reducing stress which can contribute to high blood pressure, arterial damage and irregular heart beats.

 By reducing and managing stress, participants also learn to control negative behaviors such as smoking, poor diet and lack of exercise which dramatically effect the development of primary and secondary heart disease.

 Teaching how to set realistic and achievable goals is a fundamental part of this group.
 The group provides both the motivation for change and a kind of monitoring of commitment.
 Members can set goals around exercise, diet, stress management and other areas in which growth and change are sought.
-Historically our members have been able to make lasting changes in area that have been life long challenges.
-Having a caring group that is concerned about each members progress goes a long way toward overcoming those obstacles.
+Historically, our members have been able to make lasting changes in areas that have been life long challenges.
+Having a caring group that is concerned about each member's progress goes a long way toward overcoming those obstacles.
 Being in a group affords participants the opportunity to reduce isolation, learn from and help others, and increase hope and optimism.
 (Please see our section on “Essential Points About Support Groups” for a detailed explanation of these benefits.

 Finally, members learn effective communication styles that can lead to improvement in primary relationships as well as those at work.
 Participants often experience a deepening of their family relationships and as a result, a sharp reduction in feelings of anxiety, depression and loneliness just from developing a few basic skills in this area.